 Your detector will alert you to potentially hazardous CO concentrations in your home when maintained properly.
-To maintain your FireAngel detector in proper working order and to ensure that the sensor will last for the lifetime of the product, it is recommended that you:
+To maintain your FireAngel detector in proper working order

 - Test the sounder, power pack and circuitry of your detector at least once per week by pressing the Test/Reset button briefly. - Perform the Sensor Test annually. - Keep the detector free of dust by gently vacuuming the case with a soft brush attachment when required.